alindeman/upgradingtorails4/text/50_rails_queue.markdown

 ---

-It is common to move operations that are computationally expensive or communicate with external services to background jobs.
+It is common to move operations that are computationally expensive or that communicate with external services to background jobs.
 This is such a common need in Rails applications that Rails 4 introduces a construct baked right into the framework to help.